mkroselu/Natural_Language_Processing/README.md

 <h3> Conclusions </h3>

 The accuracy of the TF-IDF feature and word2vec feature for random forest model are 0.87 and 0.59 respectively.
 TF-IDF feature performs much better than word2vec feature.
 Hyperparameter tuning, feature selection, cross-validation and regularization can be implemented to prevent overfitting and improve the generalization performance of the model.
-Other supervised machine learning models such as SVM or Logisitic Regression might also be tested to investigate the performances of these models, which might improve the model performance.
+Other supervised machine learning models such as SVM or Logisitic Regression could also be tested to investigate the performances of these models, which might improve the model performance.